-Horticultural oil is an ideal remedy to deter overwintering pests.
-The best time to apply it to woody plants and shrubs is before the buds break and leaves open but you also want the little pests to be active, not hiding, so wait until temperatures warm up to above zero for at least 24 hours.
+Horticultural oil (aka Dormant oil) is an ideal remedy to deter overwintering pests.
+The best time to apply it to woody plants and shrubs is before buds break and leaves open but you also want the little pests to be active, not hiding, so wait until temperatures warm up to above zero for at least 24 hours.

 What is Dormant oil – An oil used on woody plants during the dormant season.
 This term originally referred to heavier weight, less well-refined oils that were unsafe to use on buds or foliage.
 However, these oils have been replaced with more refined, light-weight horticultural oils and the term ‘Dormant oil’ now refers to the time of application rather than to any characteristic type of oil.